Updated: May 29, 2019

 Deadlines

 All new websites were supposed to have been made accessible by October 25, 2015, and existing websites have an extension until October 25, 2016 to meet them.
-However, the Israel Internet Association, noting the difficulties of making websites accessible for the small business owner and hobbyist, requested an exemption for site owners earning less than 500 million NIS in annual revenue.
+However, the Israel Internet Association, noting the difficulties of making websites accessible for the small business owner and hobbyists, requested an exemption for site owners earning less than 500 million NIS in annual revenue.
 They argued that making small business websites meet these rigorous standards (or face hefty fines) by the end of 2016 is unfairly punitive and unrealistic.
 A final decision is expected by February 2016, and we will be posting updates.

 Who Must Comply?